Froilan Baguion: Sports Rev Thailand Slammers

-In need of a very good point guard and a play maker who will influence Thai basketball players, the Thailand Slammers under new management signed its former star point guard Froilan Baguion.
-Baguion lead the league in assists during that season with an average of 11 assists per game.
-His play-making abilities wow Thai fans and Filipino supporters of ABL.
-During a game against the Saigon Heat in February, Baguion dished 17 assists-an ABL record.
-He had numerous double-doubles in season 4 of ABL and finally had his triple-double during a game against Saigon Heat.
-With 10 points, 11 rebounds, and 11 assists he became the first and only player in ABL who had a triple-double.
+Seeking a point guard and playmaker to influence Thai basketball players, the Thailand Slammers, under new management, signed former star point guard Froilan Baguion.
+During that season, Baguion led the league in assists, averaging 11 per game.
+His playmaking abilities gained attention from Thai fans and Filipino supporters of the ABL.
+In a February game against the Saigon Heat, Baguion recorded 17 assists, setting an ABL record.
+He achieved multiple double-doubles in Season 4 of the ABL and recorded a triple-double in a game against the Saigon Heat, finishing with 10 points, 11 rebounds, and 11 assists—the first and only triple-double in ABL history.

 His coach Joe Bryant were all praises for the Filipino point guard comparing him to NBA assists machines, Steve Nash and Chris Paul.
 He also believes that Baguion is an NBA material specially if he was younger.

 With the help of American import 7'1" Chris Charles and Filipino import Tonino Gonzaga, the slammers reached the ABL playoffs but losing to eventual champions San Miguel Beermen from the Philippines.